commercial release of "5000 Days" (featuring highlights

 New Work.
 Combing music, drama, and a love of the Big Top, the pair created a "rock'n'roll fable" called "The Flower Thieves," which featured live music and the many talents of The Midnight Circus.
 A studio recording was made available at performances and online only.

 And then there's Ralph's World.
 You can read much more about it elsewhere but here's the condensed version.
 The concept evolved from teaching a toddler's music class at The Old Town School Of Folk Music so Ralph could spend more time with his daughter Fiona- just playing good music that he liked, kids liked, and parents liked.
 Chicago-based Minty Fresh label (Cardigans, Tahiti 80) saw the possibilites and the first Ralph's World album was released in 2001.
-Billboard's Moira McCormick dubbed that debut "the children's record of the year" and now it's ten years later with nine albums, a Grammy nomination, videos on Playhouse Disney, national tours playing to thousands, and four books.
+Billboard's Moira McCormick dubbed that debut "the children's record of the year" and now it's more than a decade later with nine albums, a Grammy nomination, videos on Playhouse Disney, national tours playing to thousands, four books, and a forthcoming television series, Time Machine Guitar, slated for Fall 2014 on PBS stations.
 Combining his winning music for pre-teens and his dramatic prowess Ralph has also created a number of hit children's musicals ranging from "A Nutty Nutcracker Christmas" (also in book form and presented nationally) and "The Hundred Dresses" based on the Eleanor Estes novel and soon to be a road show.

 A kid-friendly compilation of Bad Examples